Visas and Migration

 After lodging your application

-For more information on processing times for visa and citizenship applications, please click here.
+For more information about global visa and citizenship processing times, please click here.

 ► Temporary entry visas

 We process the Visitor visa (subclass 600), which is divided into two streams.
 If applying for this visa you must select one of the following streams:

 - Tourist stream: for people travelling to Australia as a tourist or to visit family

 - Business stream: for business people travelling to Australia for a short business trip.